ccozad/interview-code-challenges/IsAnagram/README.md

 Given two lowercase strings, return true if the strings are an anagram of each other, otherwise false.
 An anagram uses the same characters in a different order.

+# General Approach

+1. Compare the lengths, strings of different length can't be an anagram
+2. Enumerate the characters in the string, count how many times each letter appears in each input
+3. Compare the letter counts for each string

 # Run

 Execute the runner script